victoriarautenbach/qa-assessment/README.md

 Open the browser and point at `localhost:3000`, you should see the login page.

 The original web application was forked from [saucelabs/sample-app-web](https://github.com/saucelabs/sample-app-web) repo.

-## See also

-- Vite version of this application in [bahmutov/taste-the-sauce-vite](https://github.com/bahmutov/taste-the-sauce-vite)